andy0530/ECS171-Final-Project/README.md

 ### Model 2: Neural Net Model

-The nerual net was chosen as the second model for its ability to handle complex relations between the features and the label (is_cancelled).
+The neural net was chosen as the second model for its ability to handle complex relations between the features and the label (is_cancelled).

 We began by adding two hidden layers because we didn't want to increase the complexity of the model.
-Rather, we wanted to start with a simpler neural nets and adjust the hyperparameters along the way.
+Rather, we wanted to start with simpler neural nets and adjust the hyperparameters along the way.

 We chose the relu activation function because of the way it handles negative values.
 For example, it would be odd to think that a parent could have a negative number of children.
 The relu function realistically handles this case by assigning a bottom boundary of 0.
 Our choice of the sigmoid activation function was influenced by our decision for the output to be a probability, between 0 and 1.

-The output was thresholded in order to get discrete outputs of 0 or 1.
+The output was thresholded to get discrete outputs of 0 or 1.
 This was required since the classification report generates recall, precision, and accuracy based on two arrays (yhat_test and y_test) that contain discreet values that are either 0 or 1.
 The threshold was set to .5 because we wanted to round our probabilities (< .5 gets rounded to 0, and > .5 gets rounded to 1).

 The accuracy for the first attempt wasn't great and we decided that a more complex model could increase our accuracy.
 Therefore, the second hidden layer (of relu activation) was added.
 However, that didn't seem to help the accuracy or precision of our model either.
-In fact, the accuracy for the first and second attempts were almost the same.
+The accuracy for the first and second attempts was almost the same.
 We added more nodes to the hidden layers of the model, but it didn't increase the accuracy by too much.
 Therefore, we decided that increasing the complexity of our model anymore wasn't going to help and decided to tune other hyperparameters.

 Attempts 4 and 5 engaged in changing the number of epochs and batch size.
-Our reasoning was based on the assumption that maybe the model was complex enough, but it's cross validation was poor.
-Therefore, in the fourth attempt, the number of epochs were decreased to make sure that the model would run less times on the training data.
+Our reasoning was based on the assumption that maybe the model was complex enough, but its cross-validation was poor.
+Therefore, in the fourth attempt, the number of epochs was decreased to make sure that the model would run fewer times on the training data.
 In the fifth attempt, the batch size was increased to make sure that the model calculated loss after seeing many observations at the same time.

 After 5 attempts, the neural net model gave a pretty high accuracy.
 However, the final accuracy was still not above 90.
-We think that changing the different activation functions could have made a model with greater predictibility, but were limited by our knowledge of what combinations to use.
-Additionally, maybe adding more nodes could have increased our accuracy slightly, but it clearly didn't show a huge impact on overall predicitibility of the model.
+We think that changing the different activation functions could have made a model with greater predictability, but were limited by our knowledge of what combinations to use.
+Additionally, maybe adding more nodes could have increased our accuracy slightly, but it clearly didn't show a huge impact on the overall predictability of the model.

 ## Conclusion